linea-it/docs/docs/en/sci-platforms/pz_server.md

 ### Combine Redshift Catalogs

 The **Combine Redshift Catalogs** pipeline allows users to generate a single, unified redshift sample by combining multiple individual redshift catalogs.
-It performs spatial crossmatching to identify multiple measurements of the same galaxy and offers flexible options to resolve or retain duplicates.
+It uses the [LSDB library](https://docs.lsdb.io/en/stable/index.html), developed by the [LINCC Frameworks](https://lsstdiscoveryalliance.org/programs/lincc-frameworks/) team, to perform spatial crossmatching between catalogs and identify multiple measurements of the same galaxy.
+The pipeline offers flexible options to resolve or retain duplicates.

-This pipeline is especially useful for preparing clean redshift samples that can be used as training sets, validation sets, or calibration inputs for photometric redshift (photo-z) estimation.
+This process is especially useful for preparing clean redshift samples that can be used as training sets, validation sets, or calibration inputs for photometric redshift (photo-z) estimation.

+---

+#### User Interface Options
+When running the pipeline from the [Photo-z Server](https://pzserver.linea.org.br/) UI, users must provide the following:

+1. **Combined catalog name**
+   Name that will be used to register the result in the system.

+2. **Description** *(optional)*
+   Any description or notes about the sample.

+3. **Select Redshift Catalogs**
+   Choose one or more catalogs already available in the system.

+4. **Resolve duplicates**
+     - **No**: Simply concatenate the catalogs.
+     - **Yes, but keep all**: Identify duplicates and add `tie_result` information, but retain all entries.
+     - **Yes, and remove duplicates**: Identify and **keep only the best measurement** per galaxy (only rows with `tie_result == 1`).

+5. **Output format**
+   Choose one: Parquet, HDF5, CSV, or FITS.

+Once these fields are filled in, users can click **Run** to execute the pipeline.

 ---